-Yoga is low-impact exercises, this is recommended for many chronic conditions such as; high blood pressure, diabetes, heart disease, osteoarthritis and menstrual problems.
+Yoga is low-impact exercise, this is recommended for many chronic conditions such as; high blood pressure, diabetes, heart disease, osteoarthritis, and menstrual issues.
 Yoga can help you achieve and maintain a healthy weight by regulating hormones and metabolism.

 6. Build confidence

-Regular yoga exercises make your body flexible, increase your body awareness and self-confidence.
+Regular yoga exercises make your body flexible and increase your body awareness and self-confidence.
 Almost any yoga pose can be made deeper and more challenging.

-As you overcome fear and are able to move forward, you gain a greater respect for your body.
-Yoga builds mind control and inner strength, which makes you better able to withstand stress and which leads to higher self-esteem.
+As you overcome fear and can move forward, you gain a greater respect for your body.
+Yoga builds mind control and inner strength, which makes you better able to withstand stress and that leads to higher self-esteem.

 7. Be more productive

 A healthy body is a more productive body.
-Reduced stress and anxiety, and other mental/physical health benefits naturally result in an increase in your skills and efficiency.
+Reduced stress and anxiety, and other mental/physical health benefits naturally increase your skills and efficiency.